 My Amano Shrimp Jump out of My Tank

-Tip: however, in case you have a rimless tank it would be in your interests to drop the water level by a few centimeters.
+Tip: however, in case you have a rimless tank it would be in your interest to drop the water level by a few centimeters.

 Why do females lose their eggs?

 The females can start throwing off the unfertilized eggs.
 It may happen when pheromones of other females in the tank superimpose on each other.
-As a result, males cannot find the female.
-Other reasons are the stress, bad water parameters or big water changes (more than 70%).
+As a result, males cannot find female.
+Other reasons are stress, bad water parameters, or big water changes (more than 70%).

 My Amano shrimp are green in color is that normal?

-If you have algae in your aquarium and Amano shrimp do not show any signs of stress , well, it is normal.
+If you have algae in your aquarium and Amano shrimp do not show any signs of stress, well, it is normal.
 Algae diet can have a certain impact on their coloration.
-If you see the picture like this, I am sorry, but they have Ellobiopsidae.
+If you see a picture like this, I am sorry, but they have Ellobiopsidae.
 This is a disease.

 Would the Amano shrimps go after my red cherry shrimps if they get hungry?